Bernd Mayländer

 Bernd Michael Mayländer (born 29 May 1971) is a German racing driver and current Formula One safety car driver.

 Racing career

-Bernd started his career in karting at the end of the 1980s.
-In the following years he made his way to the Formula Ford, the Porsche Carrera Cup and the original DTM.
+Mayländer started his career in karting at the end of the 1980s.
+In the following years, he made his way to the Formula Ford, the Porsche Carrera Cup and the original DTM.
 When the Deutsche Tourenwagen Masters (DTM) series was resumed in 2000, he drove for Mercedes-Benz.
 He raced for Mercedes in DTM from 2001 to 2004, having won one race at Hockenheimring in 2001.